pixelnest/pixelnest.github.io/tutorials/2d-game-unity/install-and-scene/index.md

 **Make sure they all are at the ``(0, 0, 0)`` position so you can track them easily!
 The position is not important as these empty objects are not using it.**

 <div data-block="note">
-_Note_: Changing the position will affect the children relative position.
+  **Note**: changing the position will affect the children relative position.
 We will not speak about this topic in this tutorial, so let the position of the empty objects to ``(0, 0, 0)`` for the moment.
 </div>

 See those empty objects as purely logical ones.